AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 The list of officially standardized media types and their officially assigned media type identifiers are maintained by the Internet organization [IANA](https://iana.org/assignments/media-types).

-In the HTTP responses the `Content-Type` header specifies what kind of data the server returns to the client, for example an HTML document or a JPEG image.
+In the HTTP responses, the `Content-Type` header specifies what kind of data the server returns to the client, for example, an HTML document or a JPEG image.

 When the data is text-based, the `charset` can also be specified.

-**Specifying explicitly the character encoding** is highly recommended and help visualizing correctly the returned document.
+**Specifying explicitly the character encoding** is highly recommended and helps to visualize correctly the returned document.

 When Web browsers open a Web site, by default it uses the character encoding from the `Content-Type` response header.